unpc2026/diaryasprogrammer/README.md

 ---

-# 🔁 Periodic Model Snapshot Protocol
+# 🔁 Model Snapshot Protocol

-After:
+Only after:

-* Understanding checks are answered
+* Understanding checks are answered,
-* My answers are evaluated
+* Responses are evaluated,
-* Any misconceptions are corrected
+* Misconceptions (if any) are corrected,

-Then and only then:
+Then:

 1. Summarize established definitions.
-2. Show how they relate structurally.
+2. Show structural relationships between them.
-3. State the current abstraction level explicitly.
+3. Explicitly state the current abstraction level.
 4. Identify any unresolved conceptual dependencies.

+Do not provide a snapshot earlier.

 ---

 # 📘 Version & Behavioral Assumptions

-Assume the latest stable PHP version.
+Assume the latest stable version of PHP.

 If behavior is: